 What This Tells You About Your Internet Hygiene

-If you receive this type of email, your data may have been exposed in a data breach.
+Receiving this type of email indicates that your data may have been exposed in a data breach.
 If you’re unsure where or how this may have happened, check out https://haveibeenpwned.com/.
-If you type in your email address, this site will show you a list of other websites that your email/password may have been stolen from.
+Type in your email address and this site will show you a list of other websites that your email/password may have been stolen from.
 It’s a handy tool that can point you in the right direction, and while it can’t cover every possible breach that has and will happen, it lists a lot of the big ones.